acronis/ui-component-library/packages/documentation/components/tabs/tabs.doc.md

 ---
-title: Tabs component
+title: ACV Tabs component
 lang: en-US
 editLink: true
 ---

-# Tabs
+# ACV Tabs

 Used as an alternative or additional content navigation element within the parent section.
 Switching the content occurs without reloading the page.